ucsb-cs148-w24/project-pj03-intelligrocery/team/AI_CODING.md

 #### Danny
 * I used DALLE-2 and pixlr.com for possible app art.
 For example, I created a wooden login page to simulate a cutting board which renders at login time.
 In addition, I made art for the app art.
 * I also asked Chat-GPT for how to code icons for app tabs, database functions, component interactions.

+#### Josh
+*Used GitHub Copilot to help write testing for our recipes page.
+GitHub Copilot also helped me generate code to make sure that the quantity input field worked with the testing code written.
+*Github Copilot was very useful in creating test cases, however, my strategy actually was writing the test code with assistance using GitHub Copilot then seeing if GPT-4 could see any errors.
+*To insure the output was correct, I ran the test code multiple times and realized syntatically errors throughout the terminal.
+I started with simple rendering tests and seeing if Copilot could do that.
+I discovered that Copilot performed okay, but with GPT-4, it was able to write competent.